 Spokane, WA 99258-0102

 |Tuition (2022-2023 Academic Year)||$36,135 (MBA)

 |Total Estimated Costs:||$52,845 (MBA) / $47,460 (M.Acc & MS.Tax)|

 |* Students must purchase the University medical insurance plan unless proof of sufficient coverage is provided.
 To receive a current quote, please refer to Student Health Insurance.|

 When completing the Financial Declaration Form, you must verify that you have sufficient funds to meet these expenses.
 Although we only require verification of funds for one year of study, you should be prepared to have similar funds available for your second year.
 In addition to submitting the Financial Declaration Form, you are required to send a bank statement or other official evidence to certify available funds.

-The Career Center provides employment information, assists students in career development through resume preparation and interviewing techniques, and arranges organized career fairs and information visits with recruiters throughout the academic year.
+The Career and Professional Development Office provides employment information, assists students in career development through resume preparation and interviewing techniques, and arranges organized career fairs and information visits with recruiters throughout the academic year.

 English As A Second Language (ESL) Program

 The University offers an ESL program on campus for those students wanting to gain English language proficiency before enrolling in degree programs offered by the University.
 International students who achieve a score less than 570 paper-based (p-bt), 230 computer-based (c-bt) or 88 Internet-based (i-bt) on the TOEFL exam are encouraged to enroll in the ESL program.
 Additional Post Baccalaureate courses in oral proficiency may be required.
 The TOEFL/IELTS exam is required if you have not recently completed a bachelor's degree at an accredited U.S. college or university.
 Students who complete the ESL program will still need to pass the TOEFL exam and have an interview.
 Please contact the English Language Center at firstname.lastname@example.org for more information about the ESL program.